digitalsurvival/genkernel/README.md

 # genkernel

-An experimental entire rewrite of Gentoo's genkernel.
+An experimental entire rewrite of Gentoo's genkernel for Python 3.